Abner Monroe Perrin: American Civil War

 Perrin was conspicuously brave at the Battle of the Wilderness in May 1864.
 In the next battle, Spotsylvania Court House, he declared "I shall come out of this fight a live major general or a dead brigadier."
-When the "Mule Shoe" (or "Bloody Angle") was overrun and most of Maj.
-Gen. Edward "Allegheny" Johnson's division was captured on May 12, 1864, units from the Third Corps—including Perrin's brigade—were called in to help.
+When the "Mule Shoe" (or "Bloody Angle") was overrun and most of Major-General Allegheny Johnson's division was captured on May 12, 1864, units from the Third Corps—including Perrin's Brigade—were called in to help.
 Leading his troops in a spirited counterattack through a very heavy fire, with his sword in hand, Perrin was riddled with bullets and died instantly, shot seven times.
 He is buried in the Confederate Cemetery in Fredericksburg, Virginia.

+Honors

+Camp No. 367, of the United Confederate Veterans, at Edgefield Court House, South Carolina, was named after him.